 Cad Crowd offers a full range of architectural design services for architects and clients.
-From freelance drafting to residential, commercial and even landscape design, our leading network of expert designers and drafters have the skills and technology to take your project to the next level.
+From freelance drafting to residential, commercial, and landscape design, expert designers and drafters in our global network have the skills and technology to take your project to the next level.
 Our expert 3D modelers and drafters can help you with every step of the design process, from creating investor presentations and 3D printed scale models, to drafting, and everything in between.

-Let’s take a look at some of the different areas and niches that architecture can touch, and then also discuss how today’s CAD technologies can most effectively turn ideas into reality.
+Let’s look at some of the different areas within architecture and discuss how today’s CAD technologies effectively turn ideas into reality.

-Residential architecture is the most common perception of what architecture is all about.
-It’s a specialized set of processes that take into account a wide range of factors, each of which can be different depending on the client.
+Residential architecture is the niche that often comes to mind when people think about architecture.
+It’s a specific set of processes that consider various factors that differ depending on the client.
 Each of these factors is carefully planned and designed, from the visual impact and functionality of a home’s exterior to how well the rooms on the inside flow and integrate.

-The creative end is only one part of it though.
-A residential architect then documents his ideas, using CAD systems specifically intended for building design such as AutoCAD Architecture.
-Once done, they can then determine cost estimates and work with the general contractor to ensure smooth execution of the project.
+The creative end is only one part of it, though.
+Residential architects also must document their ideas using CAD systems intended explicitly for building design, such as AutoCAD Architecture.
+Once done, they can then determine cost estimates and work with the general contractor to ensure the smooth execution of the project.

 A commercial architect follows many of the processes and procedures that a residential architect does, but there are inherent differences.

-The visual appeal of a commercial building is vital, but the functionality and flow can be just as (or even more) important.
-For example, a well-designed shopping center will result in a better experience for customers.
+The visual appeal of a commercial building is vital, but the functionality and flow are just as critical.
+For example, a well-designed shopping center will result in a better customer experience.

 There are many factors that a commercial architect will need to consider that would not necessarily be relevant to a residential architect.
-Having a firm understanding of the various codes and regulations for safety and building requirements is an absolute necessity.
+Having a firm that understands codes, regulations, and safety requirements for buildings is an absolute necessity.

-It would be pretty hard to find a product that wasn’t produced in some sort of warehouse or factory.
+It would be hard to find a manufactured product that wasn’t produced in a factory or stored at some point in a warehouse.

-Industrial architects have experience designing manufacturing plants.
-Many times, the end design is driven not by the desired style or visual requirement, but by the process flows that will be conducted.
-An efficient design will allow for placement of items such as equipment, material storage, and office space that will support an optimum production process.
+Industrial architects have experience designing all sorts of manufacturing facilities.
+The end design is driven not by the desired style or visual requirements but by the process flows within the building.
+An efficient design will provide adequate space for equipment, material storage, and the administrative offices needed to support an optimum production process.

-Utility requirements are usually much more significant for these types of buildings, so the architect needs to be well-versed with what is typically required (high voltage requirements, compressed air lines, chilled and potable water, etc.)
+Utility requirements are usually much more significant for these types of buildings, so an industrial architect needs to be well-versed with what is typically required (high voltage requirements, compressed air lines, chilled and potable water, etc.)

-Urban and civil architects use their skills and training to design the macro environments in which we live.
+Urban and civil architects use their skills and training to design the macro environments where we live.

-Efficient cities and the supporting infrastructure (roads, bridges, mass transportation, etc.) are only one part of how an urban landscape will function.
-There are social, economic, and political considerations that must be considered to optimize how a community will interact on a daily basis.
+Dynamic cities and the supporting infrastructure (roads, bridges, mass transportation, etc.) are aspects of how an urban landscape will function.
+Social, economic, and political considerations must also be considered to optimize community interactions.

-Urban development is typically a large-scale project that will require the talents of many urban and civil drafting experts and engineers.
+Urban development is typically a large-scale project requiring the talents of many urban and civil drafting experts and engineers.

-The highly specialized people that design the outdoor environment of a building (both residential and commercial) are considered architects in their own right.
+The highly specialized people who design the outdoor environments of residential and commercial properties are considered architects in their own right.

 The design and execution of the perfect landscape should not be underestimated.
 It is much more complicated than just throwing out some grass seed and planting a few trees, shrubs, and flowers.
-Getting the outside space of a property to be close to perfect is just as much of a project as the building itself.
+Getting the outside space of a property to be close to perfect is just as much a part of the project as the building itself.

 That being said, there are cases where the building may already exist, and the entire scope of the project may be to refresh just the outdoor area.

-Creating a functional and visually attractive building is one thing, but having a pleasing interior environment is a niche of architecture all unto itself.
-It’s important to note that effective interior design is an element which crosses all areas of external architecture.
+Creating functional and visually attractive buildings is one thing, but designing pleasant interior environments is an architectural niche.
+It’s important to note that effective interior design is an element that crosses all areas of the exterior architecture.

 Office environments can be designed to maximize worker efficiency and morale.
-Commercial and retail environments that have the right design elements can lead to a better overall customer experience, which may lead to increased sales and foot traffic.
+Commercial and retail environments with the correct design elements lead to a better overall customer experience, which may lead to increased sales and foot traffic.

-Residential homes will benefit from pleasing color palates, furniture type and placement, and flooring types that can define the overall mood and atmosphere of any room.
+Residential homes benefit from pleasing color palates, furniture styles and placement, and flooring types that can define the mood and atmosphere of any room.

-The overall design of any building may be just right for the intended purpose when it is initially constructed.
-That’s the whole goal of successful architectural design.
+The overall design of any building may be just right for the intended purpose when it is initially constructed, and that’s the goal of successful architectural design.

-Using an architect for the remodeling of existing space – either internally or externally – is the key.
+Using an architect to redesign an existing space – either internally or externally – is the key to successful remodeling.

-The design elements of effective architecture are only as good as the medium used to convey those thoughts and processes, both to the contractor and also to the end customer.
+The design elements of effective architecture are only as good as the medium used to convey those thoughts and processes to the contractor and the end customer.

-There are many CAD packages commercially used in today’s environment, each with their own purposes, strengths, and weaknesses.
-You may come across many of them during the course of a project depending on which phase you are most involved with.
+Many CAD packages are commercially used in today’s environment, each with its purposes, strengths, and weaknesses.
+You may come across several of them during a project.

-One point to note is that we are mentioning only a few of the capable software platforms that are effectively used for architectural, engineering, and construction (AEC) purposes.
-There are many others on the market that range widely in product features and price ranges.
+We mention only a few capable software platforms used for architectural, engineering, and construction (AEC) purposes.
+There are many software options available that range widely in product features and price.

-3D rendering and visualization is typically used at the front-end of a project.
-The importance and benefits which CAD solutions provide at this stage cannot be overstated.
+3D rendering is a critical process typically performed at the front end of a project.
+The benefits that CAD solutions provide at this stage cannot be overstated.

-The client can get a firm grasp of the design intent, much more so than with traditional 2D paper drawings.
-Some software packages have complete 360° and flythrough capabilities, which can allow the viewer to essentially immerse themselves in the internal and external environments.
-All of this without laying a single brick or, in the case of landscape architecture, planting a single tree or blade of grass.
+3D rendering offers clients a clear overview of the design intent, much more than traditional 2D paper drawings.
+Some software packages have complete 360° and flythrough capabilities, allowing viewers to immerse themselves in the internal and external environments.
+All without laying a single brick or, in the case of landscape architecture, planting a single tree or blade of grass.

-Creative changes can be made quickly and efficiently, greatly reducing the time from the design phase to the execution phase.
+Creative changes can be made quickly and efficiently, reducing the time from design to execution.

 Once the design is completed and approved, the next step is the creation of engineering and construction drawings for use by a contractor.

-Here is where more traditional CAD packages are more appropriate.
-While it is true that some packages have 3D capability, some will allow that 3D model to be translated into 2D drawings.
-These are the drawings that define the building specifications and dimensions that are required for the actual building processes.
+Traditional CAD packages are more appropriate at this point.
+While it is true that some packages have 3D capability, some will allow 3D models to be translated into 2D drawings.
+These drawings define the building specifications and dimensions required for building processes.

-Many types of drawings are needed before ground can be broken on any project, and the requirements can be different depending on the type of building that is being constructed.
-For example, all buildings will typically need drawings for the actual floor layout (walls and door openings), electrical systems, and heating systems.
-Other types that may be required are fire suppression systems, IT infrastructure and routing diagrams, and industrial power and plumbing.
+Many drawings are needed before ground can be broken on any project, and the requirements can differ depending on the building being constructed.
+For example, all buildings require drawings for the floor layout (walls and door openings), electrical, and heating systems.
+Other drawings that may be needed are fire suppression systems, IT infrastructure and routing diagrams, and industrial power and plumbing.

 You may see these popular CAD software programs used:

-As you can see, there is much more to architecture than just designing how a building appears to the eye.
-Having the right type of architect (and the right type of CAD software support) for your particular project is a must, and finding one that has just the right skill sets can be a daunting challenge given the sheer number of professional architectural firms that may exist within your area.
+As you can see, there is much more to architecture than designing how a building appears to the eye.
+A capable architect and CAD software support for your project are a must.
+Finding an architect with a suitable skill set can be daunting, given the volume of professional architectural firms available.

-Premier talent for architecture isn’t limited to traditional brick and mortar firms, however.
-Freelancers can provide a level of service on par, and that’s where Cad Crowd can help.
+Premier talent for architecture isn’t limited to traditional brick-and-mortar firms.
+Experienced freelancers can provide a level of service that exceeds traditional firms, and that’s where Cad Crowd can help.

 Our architectural drafting and design services take the guesswork out of hiring freelancers.
-We can connect you with top-ranked members of the Cad Crowd community, and you can have confidence that you are working with the best pre-vetted and qualified sources.
+We can connect you with qualified, vetted, top-ranked members of the Cad Crowd community, and you can have confidence that you are working with the best.

-Our architectural design experts offer a wide range of services.
-Freelance 3D modeling, 2D & 3D drafting, building information modeling (BIM), house floor plans, site plans, building layouts, survey drawings, elevations, cross sections, full construction documents, presentation models, working drawings, industrial designs and 3D renderings for your building project.
-Whether you're looking to build a sleek modern bungalow or are planning a mixed retail and residential development, our network of architects have the expertise you need.
+Our architectural design experts offer a wide range of services: Freelance 3D modeling, 2D & 3D drafting, building information modeling (BIM), house floor plans, site plans, building layouts, survey drawings, elevations, cross sections, construction documents, presentation models, working drawings, industrial designs, and 3D renderings for your building projects.
+Whether you're looking to build a sleek modern bungalow or are planning a mixed retail and residential development, the architects in our global network have the expertise you need.

-We also offer interior design for both residential and commercial contexts, as well as 3D modeling services for marketing or investor presentation purposes.
-We pride ourselves in being able to meet all the demands of our clients.
+We also offer interior design for both residential and commercial projects, as well as 3D modeling services for marketing or investor presentation purposes.
+We pride ourselves on being able to meet all the demands of our clients.

 Cad Crowd will connect you directly with a pre-qualified architect.
 Or, if you're interested in crowdsourcing, you can start your own design challenge!
-You set the prize, you choose the winners.
+You set the prize and choose the winner.
 Cad Crowd is a leader in crowdsourced design contests.

 Get an estimate now, and connect with the world's leading architectural designers.